eldada/hey/README.md

 `hey` is a tiny program that sends some load to a web application.

-hey was originally called boom and was influenced from Tarek Ziade's tool at [tarekziade/boom](https://github.com/tarekziade/boom).
+`hey` was originally called boom and was influenced from Tarek Ziade's tool at [tarekziade/boom](https://github.com/tarekziade/boom).
 Using the same name was a mistake as it resulted in cases where binary name conflicts created confusion.
-To preserve the name for its original owner, we renamed this project to hey.
+To preserve the name for its original owner, we renamed this project to `hey`.

 ## Building